UniHD-CEG/gpugraph500/README.md

 - Version 1.0
 - Last revision: 2nd November 2015

-## Hacking this code
+## Editing this code

-- Compilable code can be found on the `cpu_2d/` directory
+- Compilable code is located on the `cpu_2d/` directory.
-- The `INTEGRATION_README` files explain the files on each directory.
+- The `INTEGRATION_README` files contain information about each directory.
-- `astyle` can be used to format the code easily.
-Without time consumming formattings.
+- The command `astyle` (optional) may be used to easily format the code.
+Avoids time consumming changes, and makes the code structure uniform.

-1. Install `astyle`:
+1- Installing `astyle`:
 ```
-debian/ ubuntu:
+$ # On debian/ ubuntu:
 $ sudo apt-get install astyle

-mac:
+$ # On Mac:
 $ brew install astyle
 ```

-2. run:
+2- run:
 ```
-$ astyle  --style=allman --recursive --options=~/CHANGEME/bfs_multinode/cpu_2d/astyle.conf ~/CHANGEME/bfs_multinode/\*.cpp ~/CHANGEME/bfs_multinode/\*.h ~/CHANGEME/bfs_multinode/\*.hpp ~/CHANGEME/bfs_multinode/\*.hh ~/CHANGEME/bfs_multinode/\*.cu ~/CHANGEME/bfs_multinode/\*.cuh
+$ # Create a link to the script (Only once)
+$ cd cpu_2d
+$ ln -s ../scripts/astyle.sh ./

+$ # at any time:
+$ cd cpu_2d
+$ ./astyle.sh

 ```

 ## License
-This code contains a subset of Duane Merrill's BC40 repository of GPU-related functions, including his BFS implementation used in the paper, Scalable Graph Traversals.
+- This code contains a subset of Duane Merrill's BC40 repository of GPU-related functions, including his BFS implementation used in the paper, Scalable Graph Traversals.

-SIMDcompressionAndIntersection is licenced under Apache Licence.
+- SIMDcompressionAndIntersection is licenced under Apache Licence 2.0.

-All copyrights reserved to their original owners.
+- All copyrights reserved to their original owners.

 ## External Resources
 [https://www.rstudio.com/products/RStudio/](https://www.rstudio.com/products/RStudio/)